ig3/srf-scheduler/README.md

-The number is the predicted number of reviews in the next 24 hours divided by the average number of new cards per day, adjusted according to the difference between average study time and `config.studyTimeTarget`.
+The number is the predicted number of reviews in the next 24 hours divided by the average number of new cards per day, adjusted according to the difference between study time and `config.studyTimeTarget`.

+Study time is the maximum of average study time and study time today.

 The predicted number of reviews in the next 24 hours is the number of cards due in the next 24 hours multiplied by the average number of reviews per